mpewsey/ManiaMap/README.md

 * How many rooms are there?
 * How are rooms connected?
 * Do room connections have any constraints, such as one-way doors?
-* Which room templates can be used at a location?
+* Which room templates can be used at each location?

 The below example creates several nodes (room locations) and connects them by various edges (door connections) in accordance with the shown graph.